 Almond Oil and Essential Oils

 Gently massage your entire body using a natural almond oil if your skin is feeling dry from the winter season.
 Take time over areas that feel a little sore paying special attention to the feet and hands.
 Mix the carrier oil (almond oil) with a few drops of essential oils such as lavender or geranium to create a balancing treatment with a nice scent.
 You can also add them to a warm bath.
 Visualize tension releasing from your mind and body.
+Learn more about self massage here.

 The complete breath cleanses the blood and calms the nervous system.